BorisMoore/jsrender/README.md

 ## JsRender: best-of-breed templating
 _Simple and intuitive, powerful and extensible, lightning fast_<br/>
+_For templated content in the browser or on Node.js (with Express 4, Hapi and Browserify integration)_<br/>

-**JsRender** is a light-weight but powerful templating engine, highly extensible, and optimized for high-performance pure string-based rendering, without DOM or jQuery dependency.
+**JsRender** is a light-weight but powerful templating engine, highly extensible, and optimized for high-performance pure string-based rendering, without DOM or jQuery dependency (but with powerful optional jQuery integration).

 **JSRender** and **JsViews** together provide the next-generation implementation of both _JQuery Templates_, and _JQuery Data Link_ - and supersede those libraries.